duty-bound/ramda/Ramda.md

 #### comparator

-Returns a comparator function that returns
+Returns a comparator function that checks whether the first parameter is smaller than the second, and returns -1, 0, or 1 in case it is respectively smaller, equal, or greater.

 ## Filtering

 ## Sorting